TurakhiaLab/panman/docs/index.md

--w [ --maf ]                Print m-WGA for each PanMAT in a PanMAN (MAF format) -a [ --annotate ]           Annotate nodes of the input PanMAN based on the list provided in the input-file -r [ --reroot ]             Reroot a PanMAT in a PanMAN based on the input sequence id (--reference) -n [ --reference ] arg      Identifier of reference sequence for PanMAN construction (optional), VCF extract (required), or reroot (required)
+-w [ --maf ]                Print m-WGA for each PanMAT in a PanMAN (MAF format) -a [ --annotate ]           Annotate nodes of the input PanMAN based on the list provided in the input-file -r [ --reroot ]             Reroot a PanMAT in a PanMAN based on the input sequence id (--reference) -v [ --aa-translation ]     Extract amino acid translations in tsv file -n [ --reference ] arg      Identifier of reference sequence for PanMAN construction (optional), VCF extract (required), or reroot (required)
--s [ --start ] arg          Start coordinate of protein translation -e [ --end ] arg            End coordinate of protein translation -i [ --input-file ] arg     Path of the input file
--o [ --output-file ] arg    Prefix of the output file name
+-s [ --start ] arg          Start coordinate of protein translation -e [ --end ] arg            End coordinate of protein translation -i [ --input-file ] arg     Path to the input file, required for --subnet and --annotate -o [ --output-file ] arg    Prefix of the output file name
 ```

 > **NOTE:** When output-file argument is optional and is not provided to <i>panmanUtils</i>, the output will be printed in the terminal.

 #### Summary extract
-The summary feature extract node and tree level statistics of a PanMAN, which contains a summary of its geometric and parsimony information.
+The summary feature extracts node and tree level statistics of a PanMAN, that contains a summary of its geometric and parsimony information.

 * Example syntax and Usage
 ```